This creamy potato salad with bacon and chives is the perfect side dish to take along to your summer picnic or BBQ!

 Despite growing up in a family where potato salad was usually a big hit, and marrying a guy who loves it, I’ve never been a fan.
 Maybe it was the sour dressing, or all the dill, but something about it always turned me off.

 However, over the past few years I’ve been trying to make myself ‘grow up’ and try re-try things I never enjoyed as a kid.
 And yep, potato salad was on that list!

 So I got to work.

 Through various levels of taste-testing and trying to keep kids from devouring it before I could perfect the recipe, I think we’ve got a hit on our hands!
-While I’m still not a fan of the store-bought stuff, let me tell you, I could eat this creamy potato salad with bacon and chives all. day. long.
+I’m still not a fan of the store-bought stuff.
+But let me tell you, I could eat this creamy potato salad with bacon and chives all. day. long.